crheller/APAN2020/README.md

 * Change in rsc is correlated with behavior
     * Maybe show time bin breakdown?

-* rsc axis is (isn't?) aligned with ideal decoding axis.

-* Ideal decoding performance increases (but is/isn't correlated with behavior)
-    * To explain this, nice diagram.
-Also use temporal decoding?
+* Cartoon -- what could this mean for an ideal observer (decoder)?

 * Noise suppression seems low dim (delta rsc plots, compare with raw pairwise noise correlations)
     * Is this axis correlated with behavior too?

-* Noise is not aligned with discrimination axis for simple task (pure tone), but is more aligned for low SNR targets
+    * Is (isn't?) aligned with ideal decoding axis.
+        * Hard vs. easy discrimination?
+(TBP data)

+* Ideal decoding performance increases (but is/isn't correlated with behavior overall)
+    * Temporal decoding to illustrate trial structure / choice of decoding window?

 * Conclusion would be that low-D noise is suppessed by engagement for the purpose of improving performance for difficult tasks